 growing at stanthorpe

-Our 25-hectare farm at Applethorpe, near Stanthorpe in one of Queensland’s coldest regions, was especially bought to grow summer strawberries, allowing us to supply year 'round.
+Our farm at Applethorpe, near Stanthorpe in one of Queensland’s coldest regions, was especially bought to grow summer strawberries, allowing us to supply year 'round.

 The Stanthorpe Crop